Questions and Answers

 I am not clear on what a molecule is.
 If water is a molecule, is it also a compound because the hydrogen and oxygen have been chemically combined?
 If so, how do you determine whether a substance is a compound or a molecule?

-Oxygen in the atmosphere is a molecule because it is made from two atoms of oxygen.
+Oxygen in the atmosphere is a molecule because it contains molecular bonds.
 It is not a compound because it is made from atoms of only one element - oxygen.
 This type of molecule is called a diatomic molecule, a molecule made from two atoms of the same type.

 Author: